 BUILDING COMPONENTS AND SYSTEMS DESIGN - 4 CFU

 To promote the architectural design ability to manage the relations among materials, construction elements, techniques, environmental and functional requirements, building regulations, characteristics of the context.
-The project experience is applied to a small residential building of “controlled complexity” in the South East of Milan city.
+The project experience is applied to a small residential building of “controlled complexity”.
 This topic is developed along a design activity to acquire and to experiment the basic knowledge about:

 - to give correct dimensions to living spaces, and to organise their morphological configuration;

 - to configure the technological systems and elements;

 - to verify the buildability, as consequence of a design processes that facilitates the construction and utilization of the architecture.

 Students are led in a gradual process of acquisition and application of methodological and operational tools required for the development of the project.This, in relation to the dimension of feasibility of construction, through guided exercises aimed at acquiring adequate capacity of analysis and synthesis.The design process is articulated through a series of steps:

 - concept (definition of all the major characteristic and performances that the architecture must provide);